darlanbbs/GitHub-Finder/README.md

 # Description

-The challenge Project Word is a challange to improve the techniques in Reactjs.
+The challenge GitHub Finder is a challange to improve the techniques in ReactJs,Typescript and Styled Components(Chakra UI).

 # Layout